aryan0001-coder/persistent-job-scheduler/README.md

 ## Description

-Persistent Job Scheduler is a robust task scheduling application built with [NestJS](https://github.com/nestjs/nest) and TypeScript.
-It leverages PostgreSQL for persistent job storage, ensuring no jobs are lost during server crashes or restarts.
-The scheduler supports recurring jobs, crash recovery, email notifications, and global error handling for reliable task automation.
+A robust, production-ready job scheduler built with NestJS, PostgreSQL, and Redis.
+This scheduler ensures reliable, distributed, and persistent job execution, even in the face of server crashes, restarts, or multiple worker instances.

 ## Features